Gamify-IT/docs/dev-manuals/etc/glossary.md

 ## Q

-### Quality of Life (QoL) features
+### Quality of Life (QoL)

-- are features that are `nice to have` and make things easier/smoother
-- dont change the gameplay itself
+- describes how easy a user can use a service
-- not explicitly necessary, but can improve the player experience
+- does not regard whether the actual functionality exists

 (#r)=